 have developed a daily office based on ancient celtic spiritual life.
 Anyone who joins this movement is invited to follow this way of prayer through the day.
 The office is divided up into morning prayer, a short midday prayer, evening prayer and an (optional) compline to end the day.
 This pattern of regular spiritual focus engenders an awareness of God throughout the day, and places prayer before, and after the events in life.
 The community is located at Chatton, Northumberland.
 However, one does not have to live there to follow this way of life and the movement has many adherents in the UK and a growing presence in the USA.

-Gathered together in this section are various prayer resources for the year ahead.
+This website also offers free prayer resources for the year ahead.
 We begin with prayer for the New Year

 , often a time associated with making resolutions and starting new activities and hobbies, and even changing of direction in terms of work or life generally.
 In February, our minds turn towards the 40 day period of prayer and abstinence known as Lent